srinidhi-ramanujam/quant-magic-SandP-500/PLAN.md

 - Refreshed TS_008 with FY2019→FY2023 Consumer Staples gross-margin deltas (ADM, Constellation, Tyson, PepsiCo, Mondelez, Philip Morris, Monster) and captured the new DuckDB query, insights, and validator metadata ahead of wiring the `gross_margin_trend_sector` template.
 - Ground-truthed TS_009 inventory turnover trends for the top six retailers (new `inventory_turnover_trend` template) and logged the run in the telemetry workbook; formatter now summarizes turnover + DIO deltas.
 - Ground-truthed TS_010 leverage progression for Delta, Southwest, and United (new `net_debt_to_ebitda_trend` template) with FY2019–FY2023 DuckDB data and documented the dataset gap for American Airlines.
+  - Re-validated the DuckDB + QueryEngine outputs on 11 Nov 2025 after tightening the EBITDA guards, reran the CLI end-to-end, and logged RUN_026 in `evaluation/EVAL_WORKBOOK.csv` to capture the refreshed telemetry.

 ---